modmore/docs/en/01_Commerce/v1/75_Developer/03_Products/Pricing.md

 (At this point you don't have any further logic, but we recommend that you add a `__construct` method that takes in whatever values your PriceType needs, using that in `getPriceForItem`, and adding additional getters/setters as needed.)

 By architecting it this way, we're leaving room for future implementations of other types of pricing.
-For example we may implement price types into Shipping Methods at some point using an interface like this:
+For example we'll likely implement price types into Shipping Methods at some point using an interface like this:

 ```php
 interface ShippingPriceTypeInterface extends PriceTypeInterface {